clinical-meteor/accounts-housemd/README.md

 ### License

 Code is MIT License.
 Use as you wish, including for commercial purposes.
-Images should all be in the public domain.
+Images may be restricted by Fox Media.